Willamalane strives to meet current park and recreation demands while planning for the needs of future generations.

 • A new community recreation center (Willamalane Center) to replace the Memorial Building

 • Three new neighborhood parks (Rob Adams, Jasper Meadows and Volunteer)

-• A sports park with artificial turf soccer fields
+• A sports park with synthetic turf soccer fields

 • A new playground at Willamalane Park,

-Since 2004, the Springfield area has experienced significant changes, and Willamalane is updating its Comprehensive Plan to better meet the needs and desires of the community.
+Since 2004, the Springfield area has experienced significant changes, and Willamalane updated its Comprehensive Plan to better meet the needs and desires of the community.
 The first step was to identify these needs and generate priorities within the district.

 The Community Needs Assessment identifies what the community needs and wants in terms of parks, natural areas, recreation facilities and programs.
 The report synthesizes the results of:

 • Recreation services analysis, and

 Community involvement activities resulted in more than 2,000 participants in the Community Needs Assessment.
 Community members provided input through the following methods and events: